SWFSC/swfscDAS/cran-comments.md

 * "Possibly mis-spelled words in DESCRIPTION: DAS, SWFSC"

-DAS is the name of the data type, and SWFSC is an acronym explained in DESCRIPTION
+DAS and SWFSC are acronyms explained in DESCRIPTION

 ## Downstream dependencies
 No downstream dependencies